medical assisting students learning

 • MA130B - Phlebotomy-Advanced, 1.5 units

-Semester 3 - spring (Total 2 units)
+Semester 3 - spring or summer (Total 2 units)

 • MA102 - Phlebotomy Externship, 2 units